JetBrains/kotlin-web-site/docs/topics/null-safety.md

 //sampleStart
     // Assigns a nullable string to a variable var b: String? = "abc"
-    // Re-assigns null to the nullable variable b = null
+    // Successfully re-assigns null to the nullable variable b = null
     print(b)
     // null